How Much to Tip in Every Situation – From Your Hairdresser to Pizza Delivery to a Massage Therapist

 This is a tricky situation, as you typically set the price for the task you’re asking (and people who commonly use the service feel the company discourages tips).
 This one is completely up to you and can be based on how long the person worked on your project or if they went above and beyond.

 Keep in mind there’s a reason you contracted out the assembly of your new IKEA bookshelf—deciphering those instructions can be a pain!
-Generally, a few dollars or 10% of the hourly wage should suffice if you’re looking to reward an individual for a great job.
+Taskers set their own wages, but the tips do 100% go directly to them, so anything above their price point will suffice if you’re looking to reward an individual for a great job.

 Many store associates will let you know if they’re not allowed to accept tips should you try to slip them a few bucks upon pickup, but you can always call and speak to a store supervisor if you have questions about their tipping policy.